 Some inherited gene mutations have been linked to breast cancer.
 These mutations can be passed to you from either parent and can affect the risk of cancers in both women and men, such as BRCA.

 Q: How exactly does obesity contribute to the risk of breast cancer among men?

-There’s now data that shows us that fat cells, in essence, can produce estrogen or lead to a high estrogen environment, which can then stimulate breast cancer cells to grow.
+There are now data that shows us that fat cells, in essence, can produce estrogen or lead to a high estrogen environment, which can then stimulate breast cancer cells to grow.

 Q: What are the treatments for men who develop breast cancer?

-The second step is preventing recurrence of cancer.
+The second step is preventing the recurrence of cancer.
 We can treat men with chemotherapy if they need chemotherapy, and also with hormonal treatment.